 As many of you might remember, we didn’t have the café or the bookstore in the regular bookstore building this year.
 That was because black mold was discovered in the entire building and was deemed unsafe for any use.
 This became a significant issue that needed addressing immediately.
 We were able to hire a team from Allgood Construction in Flint who gave us a quote to strip the building down to its studs and deep clean the entire building.
 We are pleased to say that this work has been completed, and now we wait until Spring to make sure the mold doesn’t come back.
 The plan moving forward is to paint the floor with a special moisture barrier and then either put vinyl flooring down or just paint the floors like in the bath houses.
 Again, if you’d like to make a donation toward this project, you can send it to Sandy Turk at the address above.

 Now that the year is coming to a close, it’s a good time to consider donating to the St. Louis Campground as part of your year-end giving.
 All donations are tax-deductible and can give you that extra little boost on your 2021 taxes.
 There are projects we are working on that can use funding, and there are always maintenance and upkeep costs throughout the year, so your donations will certainly be welcome.
+If you’d like your donation to go toward a certain project, be sure to make note of it on your check or in a note with your donation.

 We would like to thank each one of you who continue to support the St. Louis Campground, whether it be financially or prayerfully.
 God has blessed the campground beyond any of us could comprehend, and we know He will continue to in the years coming.
 Join with us as we seek God’s will for the campground and move forward in faith.